All Episodes

 They're the ones that just want to end this and get away and go home and forget it and pretend it never happened.

-So those are the two uh those are the two proposals.
+So those are the two proposals.

-Those of us outside the beltway, we don't understand why the people inside the beltway always believe and fall for the media narrative that we're always getting our butts kicked, and we cave.
+Those of us outside the Beltway, we don't understand why the people inside the Beltway always believe and fall for the media narrative that we're always getting our butts kicked and we cave.

 Why do they always accept it?